Questions & Answers on the Insolvency Filing

 The insolvency administrator is now running the business together with the Executive Board.
 The Company is therefore capable of taking action and making decisions.

 Claims against the Company must be filed with the insolvency administrator.
-All creditors known to the insolvency administrator will receive a mailing with the documents needed to file a claim.
-This mailing has been sent.
-Creditors that have not received the mailing by March 15, 2012 are requested to file their claim using the claim form published on the website of the insolvency administrator under www.schubra.de.
-The creditors of bonds 4 through 8 are requested to wait for a claim form to be sent to them, however, as much of the information will already be filled in and this will greatly simplify and accelerate the processing of their claims.
+All creditors known to the insolvency administrator were sent a mailing in early March 2012 with the documents needed to file a claim.
+Creditors that have not received the mailing are requested to file their claim using the blank claim form published on the website of the insolvency administrator under www.schubra.de.

 Solar Millennium AG launched closed funds to finance two of its projects, namely “Andasol Fonds GmbH & Co.
 KG” and “Ibersol Fonds GmbH & Co.
 KG”.
 In terms of company law, the structures of the two funds are virtually identical.
 Neither fund has filed for insolvency.
 Both are legally autonomous companies.
 This means that investors who have bought shares in the funds are limited partners of the respective fund companies and are consequently not directly creditors of Solar Millennium AG.

 Shareholders are partners in Solar Millennium AG and will thus only be entitled to payment when the claims of all other creditors have been 100% satisfied; shareholder claims classify as subordinate insolvency claims in terms of § 39 InsO [German Insolvency Act].
-The insolvency court has not issued a request to file such claims.
+The insolvency court has not issued a request to file such claims, as it is unlikely that such subordinate claims can be satisfied.
+If equity claims are filed nonetheless, the insolvency administrator will have to litigate these on the review date.

 The owners of partial debentures are creditors in the insolvency proceedings and, when the insolvency proceedings have been concluded, they will obtain the same percentage as all other unsecured creditors.
 To do so they must file their claim with the insolvency administrator.
 It is not possible to predict today how high the percentage will be.